 The skis stayed up away from the hut and that is where we prepared to go up or down at the start of the day.
 This is where you watch your guide and do what he does!

-Day one we skied Crystal Vision, back up to Barkerville, over to Burnt Knob then back up to Blind Faith then up Bill Fraser Lake to the Lodge ( GUIDE NOTE – Exit Bill Fraser Lake at the creek, follow until you get to a bench at 1800m THEN traverse over to the Lodge for maximum efficiency ).
+Day one we skied Crystal Vision, back up to Barkerville, over to Burnt Knob then back up to Blind Faith then up Bill Fraser Lake to the Lodge ( GUIDE NOTE – Exit Bill Fraser Lake at the creek, follow until you get to a bench at 1800m THEN traverse over to the Lodge.

 Today we skin away from the hut towards Crystal Vision and Barkerville